Hepsiemlak-Java-Spring-Bootcamp/hepsiemlak-java-spring-bootcamp-hw1-AlperErkol/README.md

 > "There is no palindrome for this number for Integer data type."

 for the numbers that exceed 2,147,483,647.
 Also, exceeding this number means degrading under 0.
 Hence, there is an if statement to check this condition.
 - At the beginnging, in ***getReverse*** function, I used StringBuilder to make time complexity of this function O(1) when reversing, but I faced weird errors.
+So, I used for loop which is O(N) :(
 - I used ***recursive*** approach to solve this problem.

 ### P.S. : I think that the important part of this algorithm problem is the implementation, not the data types.
 So, I went with integer data type.
 I hope that's okay :)